Clues in The Wild – Natural Navigation and Wildlife Signs

 A taster walk for people who are interested in joining the North of Scotland Long Distance Walkers Association.
 Come along and meet some of our regular members on a tour around Forres.

-Exclusively for MWA members, this is a short, informative, circular walk through farmland, woods & along quiet country roads with some local history thrown in for good measure.
-Bring a snack & your binoculars as we will take a break mid-way round the walk to enjoy stunning views across the Moray Firth .
-Starting & …
+Free for MWA members, this is a short, informative, circular walk through farmland, woods & along quiet country roads with some local history thrown in for good measure.

 Learn about the natural medicines, foods, useful woods and more on this gentle walk in a lovely community woodland.